 The barriers that impact underrepresented populations are real.
 The solutions that mitigate those barriers must also be real, tangible and sustainable.
 As a medical community, we have a responsibility to proactively confront the barriers that have been associated with healthcare disparities.
 A part of the solution is to train and support underrepresented healthcare providers.
 My office exists, in part, to facilitate the recruitment and successful matriculation of those who are underrepresented in medicine.

 Interim Dean for the Office of Diversity, Equity, and Inclusion

-Dr. Wade has served Saint Louis University for more than 24 years as an emergency medicine physician, faculty member and mentor.
+Dr. Katrina Wade has served Saint Louis University for more than 24 years as an emergency medicine physician, faculty member and mentor.
 She is a professor of emergency medicine in the Department of Surgery and an associate professor of pediatrics.
 She has trained countless students, residents, paramedics and firefighters.
-While working as an attending physician, she also volunteered at our Health Resource Center, which serves the underserved population of St. Louis.
+While working as an attending physician, she also volunteered the Health Resource Center, which served the underserved population of St. Louis.

 Dr. Wade is a passionate advocate and looks forward to furthering the DEI work in the School of Medicine.

-Dr. Michael Railey is a native Saint Louisan who graduated from St. Louis College of Pharmacy in 1972 and completed his medical school training in 1976 from the University of Missouri.
+Dr. Michael Railey is a native St. Louisan who graduated from St. Louis College of Pharmacy in 1972 and completed his medical school training in 1976 at the University of Missouri.

 He began his academic teaching career with the St. Louis Family Residency Program at Forest Park Hospital.
-He was the first family medicine clerkship director at Saint Louis University and has also been chief medical officer for Saint Louis County.
+He was the first family medicine clerkship director at Saint Louis University and has also been the chief medical officer for St. Louis County.

 Assistant Dean for Diversity, Equity and Inclusion

-Dr. Moore is a native St. Louisian.
-After graduating from Xavier University of Louisiana
+Dr. Duane Moore is a native St. Louisan.
+After graduating from Xavier University of

 Moore serves as a director of the board for the Northeast Ambulance and Fire District